stmosher27/circular_pong/README.md

 #### Background

 Circular Pong is a spin off of the original game Pong, but is a single player version.
-The idea is that instead of moving side to side to send the ball back to your opponent, you will move around a circle to hit it back to yourself.
+The idea is that instead of moving side to side to send the ball back to your opponent, you will move your paddle around a circle to hit the ball back towards the middle of the circle.
 The goal of the game is to keep the ball in the circle.

 #### Functionality & MVP

 With Circular Pong, users will be able to :

 - [ ] Start the game
 - [ ] Choose which direction they want to move their  paddle
 - [ ] See their score
 - [ ] Mute the music